 While there are no vendors at the event, arriving early is a great time to chat with other participants and enjoy the spirit of the occasion.
 If there is a chill in the air and you need a warm up before the start, St. John’s Episcopal Church on the corner opens their doors for free coffee and hot chocolate for the hour before the walk begins.
 Parking is free in Olde Towne, including at the Monumental Methodist parking lot.
 The Olde Towne Scottish Walk steps-off at 4:30 p.m.
 (1630hrs), at the corner of Queen & Washington Streets.
 From here, you’ll meander through Olde Towne and end at High Street Landing.

-Upon arriving at High Street Landing, there will be a few proclaimations before the crowd joins together to sing “Auld Lang Syne” written by famous Scottish poet Robert Burns in 1788.
+Upon arriving at High Street Landing, there will be a few proclamations before the crowd joins together to sing “Auld Lang Syne” written by famous Scottish poet Robert Burns in 1788.
 There will also be a flag ceremony that honors George Washington’s raising of the first flag (the Grand Union) on 1 January 1776.
 After, there is an unofficial pub crawl, with lots of live performances.
-For the latest information, please visit our Facebook events page here.
-For listings of all upcoming events, click here.
+For the latest information, or for other events, please visit our calendar of events page here.

 The Olde Towne Scottish Walk happens only once-a-year.
 You’ll travel by the famous Seawall, parade through the historic Olde Towne neighborhood, and maybe have an opportunity to make new and lasting friendships.
 Come early, bring some friends, visit the shops, take in the local art, have some lunch, take a tour, and spend a relaxing day in Virginia’s Historic Seaport.
 Most importantly, in the spirit of hogmanay, honor the merchants and ring in the New Year with luck and prosperity.